- A band reaches its 10-year anniversary with no breakups, hiatuses or line-up changes. Often crosses with True Companions.

 These bands are bands that lasted more than 9 years with a single line up, but never made it to 10.
 These bands may be moved to Types 3-5 if they return to that lineup long enough to finally qualify.

 - Manic Street Preachers were James Dean Bradfield, Nicky Wire, Sean Moore, and Richey James Edwards from 1986-1995 (9 years)—then Edwards vanished.
 Thirteen years later, he was declared Legally Dead.
+By that time, the other three members had become a Type 2, and they've continued without any further change to this day (2014).

 - Brazilian band Capital Inicial started as Dinho Ouro Preto (vocals), Loro Jones (guitar), and brothers Fe (bass) and Flávio Lemos (drums) in 1982.
 In 1988 they added a keyboardist, who left in 1992.
 Thus the original line-up lasted another year until Dinho left in 1993.
 In 1998, Dinho returned, and the band had a Career Resurrection.
 In 2001, Jones left, leading to a line-up lasting 9 non-consecutive years.